Northshore Debate Series 2

 -- a note on plan texts: say what you mean, mean what you say, and have an advocate that supports it.
 If the AFF's plan is resolutional word salad, will be unapologetically rooting for NEG exploitation in the way of cplan competition, DA links, and/or presumption-style takeouts.
 I guess the flip side of this is that I have never heard a persuasive explanation of a way to evaluate topicality arguments outside of the words in the plan text, so as long as the AFF goes for some sort of "we meet" argument, I'm basically unwilling to vote NEG.
 "The plan text says most or all of the resolution (and another word or three) but their solvency evidence describes something very different," is an extremely persuasive negative line of argument, but I think it's a solvency argument.

--- I don't generally need nor want a card doc at the end of the debate.
+-- I don't need nor want a card doc at the end of the debate.
 I have everything in my inbox already.
 I know what cards you did/didn't read because I was flowing.
 I'm honestly a little skeptical of debaters providing judges a lens through which to evaluate different controversies after the 2AR has ended.
 And to be frank, most of these debates aren't so close that judgement calls on ev are necessary to determine who won.

 -- In favor of fewer, better-developed 1NC arguments.
 I don't have a specific number that I think is best: I've seen 1NC's that include three totally unwinnable offcase arguments and 1NC's that include six or seven viable ones.
 But generally I think the law of diminishing marginal returns applies.
 Burden of proof is a precondition of the requirement that the affirmative answer the argument, and less ev/fewer highlighted words in the name of more offcase positions seems to make it less likely that the neg will fulfill the aforementioned burden of proof.